yvesdb/jekyll-now/_drafts/2020-10-12-Build-your-own-LoRa-GPS-Tracker.md

 ---
 published: false
 ---
-## Quick recipe for creating a LoRa GPS-tracker
+## Creating your own GPS-tracker using LoRa

-This article describes how I created my own GPS tracker using Pycom LoPy microcontrollers.
+This post describes how to create your own GPS tracker using Pycom LoPy microcontrollers.
-I also learn how to create your own single-channel LoRa Nano Gateway.
+You will also learn how to create your own single-channel LoRa Nano Gateway.

-Guided details and explanations are also available from my session recorded at the IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>
+Do you prefer guided details and explanations ?
+There is a video recording available from my technical talk at the IBM Developer Europe Crowdcast channel: <https://www.crowdcast.io/e/build-a-gps-tracker>

 ![Architecture diagram]({{site.baseurl}}/images/LoRa_Architecture.png)